UN-OCHA/common_design/subtheme_common_design/README.md

 A sub theme, extending [common_design](https://github.com/UN-OCHA/common_design) base theme.

 This can be used as a starting point for implementations.
 Add components, override and extend base theme as needed.
+Refer to [Drupal 8 Theming documentation](https://www.drupal.org/docs/8/theming) for more.

 Copy this directory to /themes/custom/ and rename the subtheme folder and associated theme files from `subtheme_common_design` to your theme name.

+*!Note:* `subtheme_common_design.info` needs the `.yml` extension added.
+We omit it to prevent Drupal registering the subtheme as a theme, until we want to use it.
+Rename `subtheme_common_design.info` to `subtheme_common_design.info.yml`, clear the cache and the subtheme will be available in the list of Themes to install at `/admin/appearance`.

 ### Customise the logo
 - Set the logo `logo: 'img/logos/logo.svg'` in the `subtheme_common_design.info.yml` file, and in the `sass/cd-header/_cd-logo.scss` partial override file.